isaacs/node-glob/README.md

   `absolute` may not be used along with `withFileTypes`.

+- `posix` Set to true to use `/` as the path separator in returned results.
+On posix systems, this has no effect.
+On Windows systems, this will return `/` delimited path results, and absolute paths will be returned in their full resolved UNC path form, eg insted of `'C:\\foo\\bar'`, it will return `//?/C:/foo/bar`.

 - `platform` Defaults to value of `process.platform` if available, or `'linux'` if not.
 Setting `platform:'win32'` on non-Windows systems may cause strange behavior.